 Well, first let’s take a look at how they let you brand your products.

 With Printify you’ve got two options here — you can add an inside neck label and / or a sleeve label to clothing products.
-It’s worth mentioning that these labels are only available from 7 of Printify’s print partners, however.
+It’s worth mentioning that neck labels only available from 6 of Printify’s print partners, and sleeve prints are only available with 4 suppliers (with only 1 supplier — ‘SwiftPOD’ — allowing you add both).

 Printful goes further here, also letting you add an outside label to clothing items and hats — and, since you’re only dealing with Printful as your print provider, this option is available across the full Printful clothing catalog.